gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 # Select a column from a delimited ("tab" by default)
 cut -f3 file
 ```
+Notice that there are lines above that begin with `#`.
+These are called "comments", and are ignored by the command line, so you can copy and paste them along with any commands.

 ## Part 1:  Remote BLAST
 When we blast "remotely", we are using our command line to submit a blast search to the NCBI server.